kwilteam/docs/docs/cli/kwil-cli/index.md

       --output string          the format for command output - either 'text' or 'json' (default "text") --private-key string     the private key of the wallet that will be used for signing -S, --silence                Silence logs
-      --tls-cert-file string   the path to the TLS certificate (if the provider endpoint is using TLS)
 ```

 ### SEE ALSO